-COTA 2390 Level I Fieldwork Traditional, 1 credit
+COTA 2391 Level I Fieldwork Traditional, 1 credit

-This course is a supervised occupational experience at an assigned fieldwork site coinciding with content related to coursework: Children and Youth practice, Community Practice or Physical Rehabilitation practice, Mental Health and Wellness practice and Productive Aging/ Geriatric practice.
-The student will have the opportunity to interact with individuals who have various physical, mental, emotional/behavioral, developmental, and cognitive conditions in practice settings supervised by an occupational therapy practitioner.
-Opportunities to develop skills through observation and communication, as well as participation in the OT Process.
-Students may observe, communicate and interact through inter/intra-professional team collaboration.
-(Prerequisite: COTA 1001, COTA 1050, COTA 1105, COTA 1155, COTA 1260, COTA 1280, COTA 1270, COTA 1290, HLTH 1005, PSYC 1406, PSYC 1506, ENGL 1107 OR 2105, and SPCH 1500.
-Co-requisite: COTA 2310, COTA 2330, COTA 2340, and COTA 2350.
-This course is restricted to the following major, Occupational Therapy Assistant) (0 credits lecture/0 credits lab/1 credit OJT)
+This course is a faculty supervised occupational experience.
+Opportunities may include simulated, in-person and virtual.
+This course coincides with content related to coursework: Children and Youth practice, Community Practice or Physical Rehabilitation practice, Mental Health and Wellness practice and Productive Aging/Geriatric practice.
+The student will have the opportunity to observe/interact with simulated and/or community dwelling individuals who have various physical, mental, emotional/behavioral, developmental, and cognitive conditions impacting occupational performance in practice settings supervised by an occupational therapy practitioner.
+Opportunities will include developing skills through observation, communication, and participation in the occupational therapy (OT) -process.
+Students may observe, communicate, interact and collaborate with inter/intra-professional team members through methods listed above.
+This course is restricted to the following major, Occupational Therapy Assistant (Prerequisites: COTA 1001, COTA 1050, COTA 1105, COTA 1155, COTA 1260, COTA 1270, COTA 1280, COTA 1290, HLTH 1005, PSYC 1406, PSYC 1506, ENGL 1107 or 2105, SPCH 1500.
+Co-requisite: COTA2310, COTA 2330, COTA 2340)